chadmilburnIU/ConexusAISearch/README.md

 # Conexus AI Search (Proof‑of‑Concept)

 A simple Streamlit app that lets you **ask natural‑language questions** and returns answers grounded in your organization’s **Conexus MRG case studies**.
-It also includes an **Admin** sidebar to upload new PDFs and visualize your Neo4j graph.
+It also includes an **Admin** sidebar to upload new PDFs.

 > You can deploy the app on **Streamlit Community Cloud** with only a few secrets (keys) and no local installs.